StateSmith/StateSmith-examples/embedded-solar-1/README.md

 # Simulation
 https://wokwi.com/projects/404121058111410177

+# TIPS
+If your design is a lot larger than this, you may need to make certain arrows longer so that PlantUML has space to layout the drawing.
+It always seems to want to make the smallest diagram possible.

+See [larger.md](./docs/larger.md) for an example of this.

 # Taking It Further
 This just shows the basics.
 There are many things we could do to take it further.